SCCapstone/GreedyGuppyGames/README.md

 ## Setup
 After cloning the repo there will be an executable.
-No extra setup will be required
+No extra setup will be require

 ## Running